-CBT Features and Guidelines PBT Equivalent and Guidelines Answer Masking Removable Markers Before Testing: Assignment in iTester: must be assigned prior to testing Before Testing: During Testing: The Answer Masking tool allows students to hide answer options to help narrow down the correct answer.
+CBT Features and Guidelines PBT Equivalent and Guidelines Answer Masking Removable Markers Before Testing: Before Testing: During Testing: The Answer Masking tool allows students to hide answer options to help narrow down the correct answer.
 During Testing: The student may cover or uncover answer options with external blank masking cards as needed).
-Color Contrast Colored Overlays Before Testing: Assignment in iTester: must be assigned prior to testing Before Testing: • Materials: Test Administrator provides students with colored overlays.
+Color Contrast Colored Overlays Assignment in iTester: must be assigned prior to testing Materials: Test Administrator provides students with colored overlays.
 During Testing: Students can choose a text and background color from a set of 12 predefined color combinations.
 During Testing: The student uses colored overlays when taking the assessment.
 The color should match what is currently used during instruction.
-Custom Masking Removable Markers Before Testing: Assignment in iTester: must be assigned prior to testing Before Testing: • Materials: Test Administrator provides students with blank masking cards/markers During Testing: Provides the ability to mask certain parts of the test interface or question.
+Custom Masking Removable Markers Before Testing: Materials: Test Administrator provides students with blank masking cards/markers During Testing: Provides the ability to mask certain parts of the test interface or question.
 During Testing: The student may cover or uncover answer options with external blank masking cards as needed).
 Text-to-Speech (English or Spanish) Human Reader (English or Spanish) Assignment in iTester: must be assigned prior to testing During Testing: Students can play, pause, skip, or stop audio.
 They can select specific text for on-demand audio, and the Gear icon allows students to change the volume or speed of the text being read aloud.
 Materials: Human Reader Kits, which include one copy of the student test booklet (and answer document for grades 4-8) and an extra test booklet for Test Administrators.
 Test Administrator Training: Test Administrators providing these accommodations must review the following, as applicable: Human Reader Kits at least two school days prior to paper-based testing, with

 CBT Features and Guidelines PBT Equivalent and Guidelines kits provided to schools for this purpose.
-Review of Human Reader Kits must occur in a SECURE ENVIRONMENT. • Appendix A: Test Administration Protocol for the Human Reader Accommodation for English Language Arts (ELA) Assessments, and the Human Reader Accessibility Feature for Mathematics Assessments. • Appendix I: The 2022 Math and ELA Assessments for Students with Visual Impairments, Including Blindness.
+Review of Human Reader Kits must occur in a SECURE ENVIRONMENT. • Appendix A: Test Administration Protocol for the Human Reader Accommodation for English Language Arts (ELA) Assessments, and the Human Reader Accessibility Feature for Mathematics Assessments. • Appendix I: The 2023 Math and ELA Assessments for Students with Visual Impairments, Including Blindness.
 During Testing: A student receives an audio representation of the mathematics assessment through a human reader.
-Reverse Contrast n/a Assignment in iTester: must be assigned prior to testing During Testing: Inverts color values on the screen.
+Reverse Contrast n/a Before Testing: During Testing: Inverts color values on the screen.